WHY VOTE NO

-The Developer claims that the project will revitalize the corner of 7th Street and Thomas (that PCC has long neglected), however, its project proposes to turn its back to the corner, providing only blank concrete walls containing a parking structure to Thomas, the corner, and 7th Street.
-The project will not revitalize the corner any more than the club could do right now by planting a few trees.
+The Developer claims that the project will revitalize the corner of 7th Street and Thomas (that Phoenix Country Club has long neglected), however, its project proposes to turn its back to the corner, providing concrete walls containing a parking structure to Thomas, the corner, and 7th Street.
+The project will not revitalize the corner any more than the Phoenix Country Club could do right now by planting a few trees.

-The Project will offer amenities, open space and a park deck, to its residents, elevated on the top of the parking structure, while those on the sidewalk and street will be presented with high concrete walls enclosing an imposing parking structure towering above grade.
+The Project will offer amenities, some open space and a park deck, to its residents, elevated on the top of the parking podium while those on the sidewalk and street will be presented with high concrete walls enclosing an imposing parking structure towering above grade.